-I understand that life happens, particularly after the craziness of the last couple of years, and this will still to the Fall of 2022.
+However, we understand that life happens.
 If you have an emergency (loss of job, sickness in family, mental health issues, other unforeseen and significant difficulties), please let the instructor know as soon as possible.
-Even if you are just overwhelmed by your life situation, please let me know as soon as possible.
-I expect professional, serious, focused students, not robots.
-But I can only help you if you give me enough warning, and we can take action when it is still possible to do so (not, say, after the solution for an assignment is posted).
-So, if something happens, let me know, and we will figure something out.
+Even if you are just overwhelmed by your life situation, please let us know as soon as possible.
+We expect professional, serious, focused students, not robots.
+But we can only help you if you give us enough warning, and we can take action when it is still possible to do so (not, say, after the solution for an assignment is posted).
+So, if something happens, let us know, and we will figure something out.